 Delinquent Payment Penalty (Subject to Change)

 As provided by law, any student who fails to make full payment of tuition and all fees by the due date may be prohibited from registering for classes until full payment is made.
 In addition, the following charges apply:

-- A charge of $15.00 for delinquent payment.
-Any student who does not make installment payments by the due dates stated above will be charged a delinquent payment fee of $15.00 for each payment that is delinquent.
+- A charge of $25.00 for delinquent payments.
+Any student who does not make installment payments by the established installment plan due dates will be charged a delinquent payment fee of $25.00 for each payment that is delinquent.

 - The student will not receive course credit if full payment is not made prior to the end of the semester.

 Refunds for Classes Dropped